Support

 In addition to NAPO’s numerous legislative victories, the following list includes some of the areas where NAPO continues to fight for America’s law enforcement officers and increased public safety:

-• Full funding for vital state and local law enforcement assistance programs through the Departments of Justice and Homeland Security, particularly the Community Oriented Policing Services (COPS) Hiring Program, Byrne-Justice Assistance Grant (Byrne-JAG) Program, and Bulletproof Vest Partnership (BVP) Grant Program
+• Full funding for vital state and local law enforcement assistance programs through the Department of Justice, particularly the Community Oriented Policing Services (COPS) Hiring Program, Byrne Justice Assistance Grant (Byrne JAG) Program, and the Bulletproof Vest Partnership (BVP) Grant Program

-• Protection of officers’ pension, healthcare, and Social Security benefits
+• Protection of officers’ public pension, healthcare, and Social Security benefits

 These are just a few examples of issues that we are striving to improve, for a complete list please reference our website, www.napo.org